Unfair means, cheating and plagiarism

 Essay or code buying

-This is when you buy or commission part of, or the whole of a piece of work from another student, or an essay-writing or coding website, and submit it as your own.
+This is when you buy or commission part of, or the whole of a piece of work from another student, an essay-writing or coding website, or a GenAI tool, and submit it as your own.

 You may be encouraged to use, or be approached by these services claiming to help or support your studies at the University.
 Using these websites and submitting it as your own work is an extremely serious form of unfair means.
 This can result in disciplinary action and sanctions, including expulsion from the University, in line with the Student Discipline Regulations.